Initial public offering of Facebook: Legal

 More than 40 lawsuits were filed regarding the Facebook IPO in the month that followed.

 Reuters' Alistair Barr reported that Facebook's lead underwriters, Morgan Stanley (MS), JP Morgan (JPM), and Goldman Sachs (GS) all cut their earnings forecasts for the company in the middle of the IPO roadshow.
 Some have filed lawsuits, alleging that an underwriter for Morgan Stanley selectively revealed adjusted earnings estimates to preferred clients.
 The remaining underwriters (MS, JPM, GS) and Facebook's CEO and board are also facing litigation.
 It is believed that adjustments to earnings estimates were communicated to the underwriters by a Facebook financial officer, who in turn used the information to cash out on their positions while leaving the general public with overpriced shares.

 Additionally, a class-action lawsuit is being prepared due to the trading glitches, which led to botched orders.
-Apparently, the glitches prevented a number of investors from selling the stock during the first day of trading while the stock price was falling - forcing them to incur bigger losses when their trades finally went through.
+Apparently, the glitches prevented a number of investors from selling the stock during the first day of trading while the stock price was falling – forcing them to incur bigger losses when their trades finally went through.

 In June 2012, Facebook asked for all the lawsuits to be consolidated into one, because of overlap in their content.

 Morgan Stanley settled allegations of improperly influencing research analysts for $5 million in December 2012.

 Regulatory

-Facebook's IPO is now under investigation and has been compared to pump and dump schemes.
+Facebook's IPO was investigated by the United States Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) and has been compared to pump and dump schemes.
 Government officials called for investigations in the following weeks.
-Securities and Exchange Commission Chairman Mary Schapiro and Financial Industry Regulatory Authority (FINRA) Chairman Rick Ketchum called for a review of the circumstances surrounding the troubled IPO.
-On 22 May, regulators from Wall Street's Financial Industry Regulatory Authority announced that they had begun to investigate whether banks underwriting Facebook had improperly shared information only with select clients, rather than the general public.
+Securities and Exchange Commission Chairman Mary Schapiro and FINRA chairman Rick Ketchum called for a review of the circumstances surrounding the troubled IPO.
+On May 22, regulators from Wall Street's FINRA announced that they had begun to investigate whether banks underwriting Facebook had improperly shared information only with select clients, rather than the general public.
 Massachusetts Secretary of State William Galvin subpoenaed Morgan Stanley over the same issue.
 The allegations sparked "fury" among some investors and led to the immediate filing of several lawsuits, one of them a class action suit claiming more than $2.5 billion in losses due to the IPO.